Step by Step Planning Guide for Student Events

 EVENTS WITH ALCOHOL MUST BE REGISTERED 3 WEEKS IN ADVANCE.

 Fill out an Event Registration Form and meet with the SAO as soon as possible.
+The Event Registration Form is now online in BearSync.
+Navigate to your group, click on Events and then Create an Event.

 *NOTE: If you are bringing a controversial or VIP person to campus, you will need to fill out a Dignitary Notification Form.